 A 145-minute “Fuck you” in a fancy frock – to the series.

-As a male viewer who came to the TV series late, my introduction to the four characters in Sex and the City was well into each of their arcs.
+As a straight male viewer who came to the TV series late, my introduction to the four characters in Sex and the City was well into each of their arcs.
 The show’s binge-watchability owes so much to its “Which character are you?” archetypes because of some of the places it went with each character.

 There was Samantha’s (Kim Cattrall) age-defiant sex-positivity colliding with her battle with cancer; Miranda’s (Cynthia Nixon) career ambitions being neither undermined nor contradicted by her also being (reluctantly, initially) a heteronormative mother and wife; Brooke’s (Kristin Davis) Disney-Princess-meets-reality and still finding her happiness (and occasional, surprising, telling titillation) in that; and Carrie’s (Sarah Jessica Parker)… look, I never really understood what Carrie was ultimately about, if she was ever anything other than a proxy for viewers who felt anywhere between curious and frustrated about the sex (or lack of it) in their lives (or, less charitably: someone with whom viewers who are unable to get over “the one” can identify).
 It’s clear now that so many of the problems with the show’s legacy spring from its centering of Carrie and its endorsement of her toxicity.
 And, I’ve been assured, many viewers in its day aspired as much to the cultural freedom to pursue similar exploits (sexual and otherwise), as to the financial status which afforded (or, really, subsidised) such “freedom”: high-powered career gals traipsing between expensive boozy lunches and celebrity cocktail parties around the business capital of the world in Manolo Blahniks.